 “The last three years in a row, I’ve expressed my reservations about switching from PIP to BI because the outcome has shown an increase in insurance costs.
 I still have those reservations...I grew up in a service industry, I had employees that work from month to month, and if you increase their insurance rates by $15 or $18 a month, that’s real money to somebody’s pocket."

 Who is complaining about PIP?
 Very few people, apparently.
-There is no public outcry against the current PIP system and therefore, given the evidence in Colorado, it would be a major miscalculation for Florida to move to MBI:
+There is no public outcry against the current PIP system and therefore, given the evidence in Colorado, it would be a major miscalculation for Florida to make changes to the PIP Statute

 Florida already has the highest number of uninsured drivers in the country at 26.7%.

 Colorado stands at 16% uninsured drivers since switching to MBI.